valtterivalo/ls-tier-list/specification_file.md

 #### Tier Assignment
 - Sort champions by `adjusted_score` descending within each role.
+- If average votes per champion is below threshold (5), place champions in B and C tiers only.
-- Assign to tiers based on percentage distribution:
+- Otherwise, assign to tiers based on percentage distribution:
   - Top 1% → God
   - Next 4% → S
-  - (and so on...)
+  - Next 15% → A
+  - Next 20% → B
+  - Next 20% → C
+  - Next 15% → D
+  - Next 4% → F
+  - Bottom 1% → Shit
 - Round up to the nearest whole champion per tier.
 - If rounding exceeds 100%, shift excess into B or C tiers (middle).